cdktf/cdktf-provider-cloudflare/docs/accessApplication.java.md

 The account identifier to target for the resource.
 Conflicts with `zone_id`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.24.0/docs/resources/access_application#account_id AccessApplication#account_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.25.0/docs/resources/access_application#account_id AccessApplication#account_id}

+---

+##### `allowAuthenticateViaWarp`<sup>Optional</sup> <a name="allowAuthenticateViaWarp" id="@cdktf/provider-cloudflare.accessApplication.AccessApplication.Initializer.parameter.allowAuthenticateViaWarp"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+When set to true, users can authenticate to this application using their WARP session.

+When set to false this application will always require direct IdP authentication.
+This setting always overrides the organization setting for WARP authentication.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.25.0/docs/resources/access_application#allow_authenticate_via_warp AccessApplication#allow_authenticate_via_warp}

 ---